LambdaGaming/devtools/README.md

 This is a collection of tools meant to be used in addon and/or server development.
+Most tools were designed to be used on servers, and do not work at all on single player.
+If you need to use a tool on single player, start a 2 player LAN game instead.

 # Tool List:
 - Get color of trace entity.